hpsmatheus/navalia-api/README.md

 [Swagger] http://localhost:3000/api-docs

 Typings with suffix `.dto.ts`, `.entity.ts` or `.response.ts` are automatically set to be read by swagger.
-This config is `nest-cli.json` file following
+This config is in `nest-cli.json` file following
 [Nest.js standards](https://docs.nestjs.com/openapi/cli-plugin#using-the-cli-plugin)

 ## Tests: unit and integration